 Financially, Bill and Sue managed to give $175,000 in equity value from the family home to their son, a car to their grandchild, cash to Mary, and finally a guarantee that Bill and Sue would leave a residual bequest of between $90,000 and $150,000 for Joe and Mary.
 Those amounts represent more than 50% of the total wealth that Bill and Sue had at the time that Sue needed nursing care, four years before Bill needed it as well.

-Reducing a four year elder care journey of one family into five segments was challenging.
+Reducing a multi year elder care journey of one family into seven segments was challenging.
 Every elder care journey is unique; and it is almost never too late for Keystone Elder Law to provide helpful guidance.
 It is less stressful for everyone at a time of crisis if appropriate foundational documents are prepared and executed in advance for whatever journey a person might encounter.